How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 8. Regularly pinch off the growing tips to encourage a bushy, compact growth.

-9. Cutback the straggly stems to rejuvenate growth and control growth of your Teddy Bear Vine.
+9. Cutback the straggly stems to rejuvenate growth and control growth.

 10. Regularly inspect your plant for any pests and diseases and take timely control measures.